 In order to properly qualify as unpaid interns, individuals working at a company must meet a test that has been outlined by the United States Department of Labor (as well as any state standards that may be more specific).
 According to the DOL, in order to properly classify employees as unpaid interns, the interns must be receiving training for their own educational benefit and must meet six specific criteria:

 If any of the aforementioned factors are not met the relationship between the company and the “intern” likely classifies as an employment relationship whereby all federal and state wage and hour laws must be followed including minimum wage and overtime requirements.
+If the factors are not met you may be entitled to compensation and should speak with a wage and hour claims lawyer.
 Because the Fair Labor Standards Act and other laws use a broad definition of the term “employ,” the unpaid intern exclusion is intentionally narrow.

-If you or someone you love is performing unpaid work for a company and questions whether they should be paid, do not hesitate to contact the employment lawyers at Joseph & Norinsberg or a free consultation.
-Do not fear career assassination, as any adverse action taken for asserting your right to collect wages owed to you could breed a subsequent retaliation claim.
-Contact us today at 212-JUSTICE or email@example.com for an evaluation of your case.
+If you or someone you love is performing unpaid work for a company and questions whether they should be paid, do not hesitate to contact the employment lawyers at Joseph & Norinsberg for a free consultation.
+Do not fear wrongful termination, as any adverse action taken for asserting your right to collect wages owed to you could breed a subsequent retaliation claim.
+Contact us today at 212-JUSTICE or firstname.lastname@example.org for an evaluation of your case.